Typhoon Nari (2007)

-Typhoon Nari (/ko/), known in the Philippines as Typhoon Falcon, was a small but powerful typhoon which struck the Korean Peninsula in early September 2007.
+Typhoon Nari, (Note: The name Nari (Korean: 나리, [ˈna̠(ː)ɾi]) was contributed by South Korea and means lily in Korean.) known in the Philippines as Typhoon Falcon, was a small but powerful typhoon which struck the Korean Peninsula in early September 2007.

 Meteorological history

 An area of disturbed weather developed northwest of Guam on September 10 and moved northwestward, slowly increasing in organisation.
 The Japan Meteorological Agency began monitoring the system as a tropical depression the next day.
 The depression continued to organise and strengthen, and the Joint Typhoon Warning Center issued a Tropical Cyclone Formation Alert on it during the afternoon of September 12, and began issuing advisories on Tropical Depression 12W an hour later.
 The JMA followed suit early on September 13 and initiated advisories on the system; PAGASA named the system Falcon shortly after.
 The depression continued to intensify, and the JMA upgraded it to Tropical Storm Nari later that morning.
 The storm then underwent rapid intensification that afternoon and evening, strengthening from a tropical depression to a typhoon in just 18 hours.
 The JMA upgraded Nari to a severe tropical storm late that afternoon, and by late that evening, Nari was upgraded to a typhoon.
 Nari reached its peak on September 14, and began weakening soon afterwards.
 It turned extratropical right after landfall in South Korea at tropical storm strength.